 This extensive module covers all spells of regular employment, including traineeships.
-Information on second jobs is only collected for activities that continue to the interview date.
+Information on second jobs is only collected for activities that continue up to the date if the interview.
 Vacation jobs, volunteering, and internships are not included.
 New episodes are created at the following events: